obtusecanadiangoose/macrosynth/README.md

 ### 2.2 (Synth page 3)
  - Mono-Legato [on, off]
- - Time [Lower = longer slide time, higher = faster] Mono-legato is achieved by attaching a linear LFO (ie, y=x) to the pitch-bend of a note and then bending the previous note to the new note
+ - Time [Lower = longer slide time, higher = faster]

+Mono-legato is achieved by attaching a linear LFO (ie, y=x) to the pitch-bend of a note and then bending the previous note to the new note:
  - Mono legato is enabled
  - Note D5 is held, D5 is played
- - Note B5 is held, D5 is turned off, linear LFO with amplitude = the difference between D5 and B5 = 9, and cycle = time is created and attached to D5
+ - Note B5 is held, D5 is turned off, linear LFO with amplitude = (the difference between D5 and B5) = 9, and cycle = time, is created and attached to D5
- - D5 is played and bends to B5
+ - D5 is played and bends to B5 following the pitch curve of the LFO

-This function works even when intermediate notes are released.
+This function works even when intermediate notes are released:
  - D5 held, D5 plays
  - B5 held, D5 bends to B5
  - G5 held, B5 bends to G5
   - If G5 is released, G5 bends back down to B5
   - If G5 is held, and B5 is released, then when G5 is released it will bend down to D5

 In short, when a key is released, it will bend to the most recently played, still-held note.

 This works in the sequencer, but only bending up to a note.
 I can't get it to bend back down after a note has ended.